Sata-Chakra/NFT_Auction/README.md

 # NFT_Auction

 THis code script interacts with an IPFS using the Pinata API.
+Then it helps you mint your own NFT Tokens

 * Upload your image file to pinata
 * Get CID of image